 10. Sydney Jewish Museum

-This collection are just to get you going if you have a good local book or guide you can expand on these and if you schedule enough time in Sydney.
-You are sure to find other interesting locations and attractions in the Sydney area of Australia.
+These really are just a starting point if you have a good local book or guide you can delve further and depending how much time you have in Sydney.
+You will discover other enjoyable attractions and locations in and around the Sydney part of Australia.

-If you wish to stay in Sydney for longer than one night you will be looking for a place to sleep.
-Sydney has a wide range of places to bed down these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
-If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Sydney can result in problems at certain times of the day.
+If you wish to stay in Sydney for a period longer than one day you will be looking for a place to sleep.
+Sydney has a wide range of places to bed down these consist of hotels at the high end of the star range to more modest hotels, B&Bs and hostels.
+If you are travelling on business ensure the hotel you decide to select has the business facilites that suit your needs, check the area location is good as traffic in Sydney can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
-Sydney also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
-If you don't have a large budget there is a number of guest houses and hotels in the area which are a good place to rest your head.
-Whatever accommodation type you select in Sydney try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.
+Sydney also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
+If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
+Whichever type of accommodation you select in Sydney try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.

 1. ADGE Apartment Hotel